Last updated: August 2023

 Mad’in Europe would only transfer data to a country outside the European Economic Area if that country ensures an adequate level of protection within the meaning of the legislation in force and, in particular, within the meaning of the General Data Protection Regulation, or within the limits permitted by the legislation in force, for example by ensuring the protection of data by appropriate contractual provisions.

-11.1 The personal data will not be used for direct marketing purposes for services that would not be identical or similar to those for which the User has already relied upon Mad’in Europe, unless the User has previously explicitly consented to such use by ticking the relative “opt-in” boxes.
+11.1 The User’s personal data will not be shared by Mad’in Europe with third parties for marketing purposes, nor be used for direct marketing purposes for services that would not be identical or similar to those for which the User has already relied upon Mad’in Europe, unless the User has previously explicitly consented to such use by ticking the relative “opt-in” boxes.

 11.2 When the User has given his consent to the use of his data for direct marketing purposes, he/she retains the right to object to such use at any time, upon request and free of charge.
 The User may simply communicate his request by writing to the following address: email@example.com.